Vegan and vegetarian

 The best vegan and vegetarian food in Thailand

-When we arrived in Bangkok, our first impression of Thai food was somewhat disappointing: most of the street food we were so excited about contained either meat, fish, or egg.
-In the capital, we therefore found it difficult to find authentic vegetarian and even more so vegan food.
+When we arrived in Bangkok, however, our first impression of Thai food was initially disappointing: most of the street food we had been looking forward to so much contained either meat, fish or egg.
+At first, we found it difficult to find authentic vegetarian and even more so vegan food.
+Over time, however, we understood which dishes were vegan and how to find vegan food everywhere.
+Sometimes there are even purely vegan restaurants!

-I've listed typical vegetarian dishes, dishes you can order with tofu, dishes that are completely vegan (especially desserts) and tips on how to veganize authentic Thai dishes (at least except for the fish sauce).
+So that you can really enjoy the variety of dishes and the food paradise that is Thailand, I have listed typical vegetarian dishes, dishes that you can order with tofu, dishes that are completely vegan (especially desserts) and tips on how you can veganize authentic Thai dishes.

 Main Dishes